davidsivocha/resume/README.md

 I worked with them in their Sales Department, to build a new Sales Agent Management system that is designed to allow the Management and Admin staff to enter agent statistics and generate reports for performance based on that data.

-My role also includes day to day technical support.
+My role also included day to day technical support.

+### Certifications
+PrestaShop Developer
+PrestaShop Advanced Developer
+PrestaShop Integrations Expert
+CCNA

 ### For Fun